MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 ## Verify security intelligence updates

-To verify if Microsoft Defender for Endpoint on RHEL Linux can get the signatures/definition updates, run the following command line:
+To verify Microsoft Defender for Endpoint on RHEL Linux signatures/definition updates, run the following command line:
 `mdatp definitions update`

 For more information, see [New device health reporting for Microsoft Defender Antivirus](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/new-device-health-reporting-for-microsoft-defender-for-endpoint/bc-p/3616205).